-How to Build a Website: A Step by Step Guide
+How to Build a Website: the Step-by-Step Guide to Easy Setup

 Getting online is easier than ever.
 There are now over 200 million active websites, and a lot of them were made by regular folk like you and me.

 Today anyone can make a website, regardless of technical skill level.
 We know it can seem like a daunting task, but there are tools available today that make the process easy.
 This article will walk you through making a website-step-by-step.

 There are two ways to make a website: with a website builder or with WordPress.
 There’s no question about it: website builders like Wix, Squarespace and Weebly are the best way for tech novices to get online.
 They are perfect if:

 - Want to focus on content and strategy

 WordPress meanwhile is a neater fit for: